MikePohatu/DevChecker/documentation/customactions.md

   * [Object](#outputtype-object)
   * [Text](#outputtype-text)
   * [None](#outputtype-none)
-* **RequiresServerConnect**: If RunOnClient is false, this will prevent the action from running if the server has been connected
+* **RequiresServerConnect**: If RunOnClient is false, this will prevent the action from running until the server has been connected
 * **RunOnClient**: Run the script on the connected client.
 If false, will run on the computer DevChecker is running on.
 * **RunOnConnect**: Automatically run the script on connect to a device